elvindesouza/elvindesouza.github.io/src/security.md

 ## [Appliation Security](AppSec/appsec.md)

+> Application security (short AppSec) includes all tasks that introduce a secure software development life cycle to development teams.
+Its final goal is to improve security practices and, through that, to find, fix and preferably prevent security issues within applications.

+Exploring Web application security, OWASP, and tooling(SAST, DAST, static and dynamic analyzers, codestyle and standards)

+Also leaning into DevSecOps, which is the seamless integration of security testing and protection throughout the software development and deployment lifecycle

 ## [GnuPG-The free implementation of the OpenPGP standard and using GPG-GUI](gnupg.md)

 The [free](https://www.gnu.org/philosophy/free-sw.en.html) implementation of the OpenPGP standard.
 File and message encryption with GnuPG.
 Different types of encryption-symmetric and asymmetric, along with [GPG-GUI](https://elvindsouza.github.io/GPG-GUI/), a front-end to GnuPG written in Python